 While the proposed algorithm can solve the test cases to small optimality gaps, sovling stochastic nonconvex MINLPs is still challenging.
 It would be desirable to come up with tighter convex relaxations for the nonconvex terms in stage 2 in order to generate tight Benders cuts.
-We have shown that in the crude selection problem using the hull relaxation of piecewise McCormick envelope yields smaller optimality gaps than using the McCormick envelope.
 Tighter convex relaxations are in general more difficult to solve.
+For example, SDP+RLT relaxations [6] are reported to be tight for problems with nonconvex quadratic constraints but are computationally expensive.
 Therefore, there is a tradeoff between using tight convex relaxations and doing more branching.
 We propose to have more computational studies in the future to learn the appropriate convex relaxations based on the features of each problem to make the proposed algorithm more efficient.

-9 Appendix 1: Mathematical Formulation of Stochastic Pooling Problem with Contract Selection i=feeds j = products l = pools p=qualities c=contracts ω =scenarios
+9 Appendix 1: Mathematical Formulation of Stochastic Pooling Problem with Contract Selection i=feeds j=products l=pools p=qualities c=contracts $\omega=$ scenarios $T_X=(i,l)$ pairs for which input to pool connection allowed $T_Y=(l,j)$ pairs for which pool to output connection allowed $T_Z=(i,j)$ pairs for which input to output connection allowed